 OVERVIEW

-IALA recommends that training providers utilise accredited training courses as per IALA Guideline 1014 PURPOSE OF THE MODEL COURSE
+IALA recommends that training providers utilise accredited training courses as per IALA Guideline 1014 Accreditation of VTS Training Organizations and approval to deliver IALA Model Courses.
+PURPOSE OF THE MODEL COURSE

 The purpose of the model course is to assist maritime training organisations and their teaching staff in the preparation and introduction of new training courses for VTS Operators, or in enhancing, updating or supplementing existing training material where the quality and effectiveness of the training courses may thereby be improved.